-- sfm-db-data: Postgres database for sfm-ui data - sfm-export-data: exports storage - sfm-containers-data: Docker containers data - sfm-collection-set-data: collection set data, including WARCs - sfm-mq-data: RabbitMQ data - sfm-processing: The processing volume is where processed data is stored when using a processing container.
+- sfm-data: The data volume is where SFM stores the harvested social media content, the db files, and exports.
+This is described in more detail below.
+It is available within containers as /sfm-data. - sfm-processing: The processing volume is where processed data is stored when using a processing container.
 (See Command-line exporting/processing.)
 It is available within containers as /sfm-processing.